 Blogging can make you money, and LOTS of money if you put in the work (I follow some bloggers who make hundreds of thousands a year).
 Let me repeat: blogging can make you money!

 So…. what can artists blog about?
 Well, literally anything.
-A couple points further down on this list explain what you can use your blog for.
-In this first section, I explain how you can make money blogging as an artist.
+A couple of points further down on this list explain what you can use your blog for.

-Okay, so you can make money by having a blog.
-How?
-The biggest source of income I have received so far in my short blogging career is through affiliate marketing.
 Following that are display ads and then sales from my website that I’ve promoted here.
-I follow other successful bloggers and it seems that affiliate marketing tends to be the highest paycheck for them per month.
+I follow other successful bloggers, and it seems that affiliate marketing tends to be the highest paycheck for them per month.

-So how do you start affiliate marketing and how does this benefit you as an artist?
+So, how do you start affiliate marketing, and how does this benefit you as an artist?

-My favorite affiliate marketing program as an artist is the Amazon Associates program.
 This is the easiest and fastest way to start earning commissions.
 It’s quite easy to sign up and you can start linking to products right away.
 I use so many tools as a mixed media artist, and many of my social media followers reach out to see what I use for my work, especially my wood burning artwork.
 This is a great program to make some extra cash with!

-When you start a blog you can also display google ads on your site.
+When you start a blog you can also display Google ads on your site.
 This is an easy and effective way to monetize your blog so you make money while you sleep.
 Once the ads are implemented, you don’t have to touch them again.
 Easy!

 Check out my full list of tools I use & recommend here!